e-Procurement is constantly evolving – but its foundation of improving customer/supplier relationships and internal business processes remains intact.

 “The combined use of electronic information and communications technology (ICT) in order to enhance the links between customer and supplier, and with other value chain partners, and thereby to improve external and internal processes.
 E-Procurement is a key component of e-business and e-commerce.”

-In other words: e-procurement, because of its technological foundation, improves both customer/supplier relationships and business processes.
+In other words: e-procurement, because of its technological foundation, improves both customer/supplier relationships and business processes, and could also offer significant cost savings.

 But, where did e-procurement come from?
 Surely the development, and subsequent adoption of e-procurement software wasn’t an overnight phenomenon…right?

-The origins of e-procurement begin in the 1980s, with the development of electronic data interchange (EDI).
+The origins of e-procurement or “electronic procurement” begin in the 1980s, with the development of electronic data interchange (EDI).
 This development, while ancient by today’s standards, was groundbreaking for the time.
-EDI allowed customers and suppliers to send and receive orders (and invoices as well) using call-forward networks.
+EDI allowed customers and suppliers to send and receive purchase orders (and invoices as well) using call-forward networks, and eventually email.

-In the 1990s, technology, as it tends to do, improved and software companies began to develop electronic catalogues specifically for use by vendors.
-Since, e-procurement software has become an amalgam of the two: a platform for sending and receiving orders (as well as myriad other expenses such as travel) and various catalogues.
+In the 1990s, technology, as it tends to do, improved and software companies began to develop online catalogs specifically for use by vendors.
+Since, e-procurement software has become an amalgam of the two: a platform for sending and receiving electronic orders (as well as myriad other expenses such as travel) and various catalogues.

-So, we’ve already said – in broad strokes – that e-procurement improves customer/supplier relationships and strengthens internal business processes.
-But for a more nuanced look at those benefits (and for a list of other positives), CIPS has compiled a very detailed list of e-procurement benefits.
+So, we’ve already said – in broad strokes – thatimproves customer/ and strengthens internal business processes.
+But for a more nuanced look at those benefits (and for a list of other positives), CIPS has compiled a very detailed list of benefits.

 Here are some of my favourites:

-- The automatic processing and auctioning of orders (electronic POs etc.) and of related trading documents and data, thereby enhancing the speed and certainty of doing business at a lower total cost;
+- The automatic processing and auctioning of orders (electronic POs, e-invoicing etc.) and of related trading documents and data, thereby enhancing the speed and certainty of doing business at a lower total cost;

 - Improved workflow of the internal procurement process – this enables end-user self-service and decentralization, with control through company-specific catalogues;

-- New functionality such as e-requests for quotation and online bidding in auctions;
+- New functionality such as e-requests for quotation and online bidding in auctions using electronic bids;

-- Connectivity to external supply chains and the allowance of shared real-time information;
+- Connectivity to external supply chains, and the allowance of shared real-time information for enterprise resource planning and supply chain management;

 - Improvement in supply chain mechanisms, leading to mutual benefit for all using e-procurement software;